Leprosy in Louisiana: 19th Century

-After the Louisiana Purchase, the state had very few written records concerning leprosy until the mid-1800s.

-On the 1850 U.S. Census, leprosy was listed as a cause of death.
-Four deaths were recorded from Louisiana.
+Louisiana had very few written records concerning leprosy until the mid-1800s.
+The 1850 U.S. Census listed leprosy as a cause of death and recorded four deaths from the disease in Louisiana.

-Beginning in 1857, Annual reports from Charity Hospital (New Orleans), indicated that the hospital freely admitted those with leprosy.
+Beginning in 1857, annual reports from Charity Hospital (New Orleans) indicated that the hospital freely admitted those with leprosy.
 The large number of cases at Charity Hospital remained unreported to the general public until 1888.
-Releasing this data made some New Orleans residents more conscious of leprosy that they had previously been.
-This data, known as the Blanc Data, which is named after the doctor that released this information, informed New Orleans citizens and public health officials that, contrary to popular belief, leprosy was an endemic in New Orleans, especially among white citizens.
+This data (known as the Blanc Data, after the doctor that released it) made it apparent that, contrary to popular belief, leprosy was occurring regularly in New Orleans, especially among white citizens.

 In the 1880s, the incidence rate of leprosy in Louisiana was 4.5 per 100,000 people.

-By the 1890s, most accepted that leprosy existed in Louisiana, that no one knew how the disease was transmitted, and that there was no cure.
+By the 1890s, it was widely accepted that leprosy existed in Louisiana.
+But the way in which the disease was transmitted was unknown, and there was no cure.
 When a story in the Daily Picayune alerted residents that a physician, under state contract, was caring for leprosy patients in a "pest-house" near Bayou St. John in New Orleans, a clamor went up for new laws to be passed.
+This led to the passage of Louisiana Act 85 in 1890, requiring that all people with leprosy in Louisiana be confined in an institution.

-The Louisiana Leper Home, an institution to quarantine lepers living in Louisiana, was opened in 1894 in Carville, Louisiana.
-The first seven patients of the leprosarium were from New Orleans and arrived at the leprosarium on December 1, 1894.
-This was the humble beginnings of the first in-patient hospital in the U.S. for the treatment of leprosy.
-Due to several name changes over the years, the treatment center was frequently referred to as "Carville" because of its location.
+Such an institution, The Louisiana Leper Home, was established in 1892 on an abandoned sugar plantation known as Indian Camp in Iberville Parish.
+Located near present-day Carville, Louisiana, this was the first in-patient hospital in the U.S. for the treatment of leprosy.
+The first seven patients arrived on December 1, 1894.
+At first, they lived in what had been slaves' cabins.
+Four Catholic sisters from the Daughters of Charity of St. Vincent de Paul came to care for these patients.
+They were housed in a dilapidated mansion on the site of the former plantation.
+There were several name changes over the years (see "Life at Carville"), but the treatment center was frequently referred to as "Carville" because of its location.
 The goal of this treatment center was to provide a place for patients to be isolated and treated humanely.
 By 1896, there were 31 patients at the leprosarium.
-Four Catholic sisters from the Daughters of Charity of St. Vincent de Paul came to care for these patients.

 20th century

-In 1921, the U.S. Public Health Service took over the facility and funded a budget toward leprosy research.
+In 1921 the U.S. Public Health Service took over the facility and funded a budget toward leprosy research.
 By the late 1920s, Louisiana's incidence rate of leprosy reached an all-time high of 12 per 100,000.
-However, leprosy never became an epidemic in Louisiana and at the most residents Carville ever had was about 400 people.
+However, leprosy never became an epidemic in Louisiana.
+The number of residents living at Carville peaked about 400 people.

-By the early 1990s, the leprosarium had a budget of $21 million in U.S. per year.
-However, with fewer patients in the hospital and medical advances for the treatment of leprosy, the leprosarium lost funding and subsequently shut down in 1999.

-Out-patient care in several clinics around the United States supply primary treatment and medication to the 200 or so new cases diagnosed yearly in the US.
+Medical and therapeutic advances, a decreasing patient population and federal budget cutting put Carville's future in jeopardy by the early 1990s.
+In 1998 the U.S. government offered to pay the remaining patients $33,000 annually if they left the facility and never returned.
+45 patients accepted the offer to leave, but more than 80 remained on the site.
+By 2015 all of them were gone.